 Recurring revenue businesses find it useful to know the average revenue per account, or ARPA, as it helps them refine the analysis of revenue capabilities at the customer level.
 This figure can be used to compare with the competing SaaS companies, and to help in the forecasting of future revenues.

-ARPA is also helpful because it fuels other metrics, which, in turn, provide deeper insight into your company’s future revenues.
-Understanding ARPA requires knowing your monthly recurring revenue and your total active customer amount.
+ARPA is also helpful because it fuels other metrics that customer success managers use, which, in turn, provide deeper insight into your company’s future revenues.
+Understanding ARPA requires knowing your monthly recurring revenue and your total active customers.
 The monthly ARPA formula is:

 ARPA = monthly recurring revenue (MRR) / total number of customers